mlauss2/sandec/README.md

-Single-file A/V decoder library for LucasArts Outlaws game "SAN"/SMUSH movie files, with a simple SDL2-based player application to demonstrate library use.
+Single-file A/V decoder library for LucasArts SAN/SMUSH movie files (originally intended only to play "Outlaws" videos, since they are awesome), with a simple SDL2-based player application to demonstrate library use.

-Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig and Full Throttle.
+Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle.
+Some of Rebel Assault 1 and most of Rebel Assault II.

-Will expand with new features as I see fit.
+If you find this useful, I'd be very happy if you dropped me a line!

 # What works:
 - Linux/Unix.